ROCprofiler-SDK callback tracing services#

 void* callback_args);

-rocprofiler_configure_callback_tracing_service will return an error if a callback service for given context and given domain is configured more than once.
-For example, if one only wanted to trace two functions within the HIP runtime API, hipGetDevice and hipSetDevice, the following code would accomplish this objective:
+rocprofiler_configure_callback_tracing_service returns an error if a callback service for the specified context and domain is configured more than once.

 {